AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace/Evidence.md

 <img src="Evidence/WhatsAppMessages/Screenshot_2026-09-17-00-18-07-585_com.whatsapp.jpg" alt="My father's rationale on justifying on not getting me treated early." width="300"/>

+Notice that once he went for "You write like this" in nis first message.
+This meant that my father at least read the parts of "Mental Illnesses History" that contains me swearing at them.
+Otherwise, he would ignore it.
+Not to mention, he went for an attack instead of denial, so it is reasonable to assume that the facts were accurate.

 ### First Diary Record Of Me Asking For Treatment During A-Levels

 <img src="Evidence/DiaryEntries/FirstDiaryRecordOfMeAskingForTreatmentDuringTheALevels/IMG_20260811_000800.jpg" width="1000"/>